A biophysical approach to the design of networks of communication systems: Results

-The results for the \texttt{Random pair} and \texttt{Random half} algorithms are shown in figure \ref{fig:square_random}.
-The displayed results represent the steady states obtained with the smallest values of $L$ and $\nu$ values for each algorithm, along with the graph of $\nu$ as a function of $L$ for all $N_{\text{runs}} = 300$ runs conducted for each algorithm.
+The results for the \texttt{Random pair} and \texttt{Random half} algorithms are presented in figure~\ref{fig:square_random}.
+The displayed outcomes depict the steady states attained with the minimal values of $L$ and $\nu$ for each respective algorithm.
+We also show the distribution $\nu$ and $L$ for all $N_{\text{runs}} = 300$ runs conducted for each algorithm.

 The \texttt{Random pair} algorithm did not provide a solution topologically equivalent to a Steiner tree.
 The \texttt{Random half} algorithm reveals two suboptimal Steiner-like solutions.
 Nevertheless, the geometry with lower communication costs from the user's perspective is the square.